UrNas/datamodel-v1.1-feedback/README.md

 prisma import -d ./export-2019-03-21T09:08:48.816Z.zip
 ```

 Note that there currently still is a [bug](https://github.com/prisma/datamodel-v1.1-feedback/issues/1) that prevents this from working smoothly.
+One workaround is to just add the `createdAt: DateTime! @createdAt` and `updatedAt: DateTime! @updatedAt` fields to thyour new datamodel.

 ## What's new in datamodel v1.1?